sandeshShahapur/ADeveloperHasNoName/content/glossary.md

 :   An operation that produces the same result no matter how many times it is executed.
 For example, a GET request is idempotent because it retrieves the same resource every time it is executed.

 Internet
-:   A global network of computers that are connected and communicate with each other using the Internet Protocol (IP).
-It allows users to access and share information, resources, and services across the world.
+:   It is like an intricate network of highways (data cables) connecting cities (servers) and towns (clients) across the globe.
+A network of network.
+It allows users to access and share information, resources, and services across the world and with each other.

 IP-Address
 :   An Internet-Protocol Address is a **unique numerical label** (e.g., 182.98.18.46) that identifies a device connected to the internet or a local network that uses the Internet Protocol for communication.
 It is geo-locatable and can be used to identify the location of a device.